Judge says Oklahoma can proceed with 5 lethal injections

 “The district court acknowledged there are serious questions about the drug protocol used by Oklahoma and that it could cause unconstitutional pain and suffering.
 With the trial on that question scheduled for February 2022, executions should not go forward.”

-A spokeswoman for Attorney General John O’Connor did not immediately respond to a request for comment on Friot’s ruling.
+A spokeswoman for Attorney General John O’Connor declined to comment on Friot’s ruling.

+Jones still could be granted clemency by Gov. Kevin Stitt if a majority of the state’s five-member Pardon and Parole Board recommends it.
+The panel, which already recommended Jones’ sentence be commuted to life in prison, is scheduled to consider his clemency request on Tuesday.

+Jones’ case drew national attention after being featured in 2018 on the ABC television documentary series “The Last Defense.”
+Since then, his case has been highlighted by reality television star Kim Kardashian West and numerous professional athletes with ties to Oklahoma who have appealed for clemency.